Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 # Guide to reactive streams with coroutines

-This guide explains key differences between Kotlin coroutines and reactive streams and shows how they can be used together for greater good.
-Prior familiarity with basic coroutine concepts that are covered in [Guide to kotlinx.coroutines](../docs/coroutines-guide.md) is not required, but is a big plus.
+This guide explains the key differences between Kotlin coroutines and reactive streams and shows how they can be used together for the greater good.
+Prior familiarity with the basic coroutine concepts that are covered in [Guide to kotlinx.coroutines](../docs/coroutines-guide.md) is not required, but is a big plus.
 If you are familiar with reactive streams, you may find this guide a better introduction into the world of coroutines.